What are loanwords and loan translations or calques

 - Whereas a loanword: is a foreign word or expression maintained in its original form in the target language.

 Here we will look at some typical examples of loanwords and loan translations

-⤷ and will explore the advantages or problems associated with using them in translation.
+⤷ and explore the advantages or problems of using them in translation.

-First of all, let’s clarify what type of word or expression qualifies as a calque and as a loanword.
+First of all, let’s clarify what type of word or expression qualifies as a calque and loanword.

 - whether or not the expression has been translated into the target language,

 - or if it appears in its original ‘foreign’ form in the target language.

 English makes use of many French words in everyday conversation, such as:

 If the meanings of these words are widely known, then they are generally not italicized.